dhocker/athomedmx/README.md

     do-at-end

+### Do-Until
+The Do-Until statement is designed for running a lighting program until a given time arrives.
+This is the kind of thing that you might do for a holiday lighting program.
+The Do-Until statement allows you to specify a time of day when the lighting program is to stop running.
+The lighting program is the script block between the Do-Until statement and its corresponding Do-Until-End statement.
+There can only be one Do-Until statement in a script.
+This is a simple limitation to avoid overly complicating the script language.

+    do-until hh:mm:ss
+        # script block statements
+    do-until-end

+The argument is the time of day (24 hour clock) when the block is to stop running.

+Example

+    do-until 23:00:00
+        # script block statements
+    do-until-end

+This example executes the script block until 23:00:00 (11:00pm).

+Note: If you need to break out of a Do-Until statement, use the stop command on the remote control interface.

+Note: The Do-Until time is tested at at the beginning of the block.
+If the script block is long running, it is possible that the exit condition will be reached sometime after the until-time.
+For example, if the Do-Until time is 23:00:00 and the block runs for 00:02:00 (2 minutes), the Do-Until will end somewhere between 23:00:00 and 24:00:59.

+### Do-Until-End
+The Do-Until-End statement serves as the foot of the Do-Until loop or the end of the Do-Until block.
+When script execution reaches the Do-Until-End statement, execution returns to the matching Do-Until statement.

+    do-until-end

 ### Do-For
 The Do-For statement executes a script block for a given period of time.
 The script block is the set of statements between the Do-For statement and its corresponding Do-For-End statement.